ashokreddy1613/Interview/Interview-Questions.md

 It depends on how you create the instances whether using `count` or `for_each`.

-“If we use `count` and remove an item from the list, Terraform reindexes the resources.
-This causes existing instances to be destroyed and new ones created even if the instance name hasn’t changed.
+"If we use `count` and remove an item from the list, Terraform reindexes the resources.
+This causes existing instances to be destroyed and new ones created even if the instance name hasn't changed.

-To avoid this, I prefer using `for_each` which uses the instance name as a key — that way, only the specific removed instance gets deleted, and others remain untouched.”
+To avoid this, I prefer using `for_each` which uses the instance name as a key — that way, only the specific removed instance gets deleted, and others remain untouched."

 ### If we have 5 stages in a jenkins pipeline and 5th stage having syntax error then what will happen if we run the pipeline.